jlin00/MKS22X-PhotoBooth/README.md

  <li>DO NOT add images to the "Images" folder externally whiling running the program.</li>
  <li>After you save an image, all the filters, stickers, adjustments, frames, and drawings become PART of the image.
 You cannot edit them again. </li>
  <li>The program may be a little laggy because there is a lot going on at once.
 That being said, DO NOT click a button you want to use multiple times just because there is a lag.
 It will not make the program run any faster, and the buttons are not built to handle multiple clicks at once.
 It will just perform the button action multiple times, which can cause problems for you.
 Also while the program is loading, DO NOT click any other buttons.
 It will make the program even more laggy. </li>
+ <li>When you click the left or right arrow button, it affects every part of the edit bar, including the filters, stickers and frames.</li>
+ <li>In the Photo Editor, only what is within the image will be saved.
+That means that if your sticker does not fit on the image it will be cut off. </li>
 </ul>

 ## Development Log